babel/notes/2018-01/jan-0.md

 ## Async plugins/visitors

 - Not for now
-- Would explose if Babel supports async for plugins or visitor
+- Would expose if Babel supports async for plugins or visitor
+- `babel-register` might be a blocker because it will need to support the async flow
+- traversal will need to be asynchronous

 ## async-to-generator